-Every business owner is painfully aware of how much their mission-critical software costs them.
-Yet, one metric that eludes many managers and CIOs alike is just how much value they’re getting from their software.
-Thanks to the cloud, assigning value to software and making decisions about enterprise technology accordingly, is easier than ever before!
+You know how much your software costs you.
+But how do you assess how much value you’re actually getting from it?
+Thanks to the cloud, assigning a value to software and making smart decisions about enterprise technology is easier than ever.

 It’s a fair question.
-After all, take a look at your own office productivity suite.
-Chances are, you’ve got at least a couple applications that you use heavily, along with a couple more that you only use occasionally.
-It’s also quite probable that you’ve got at least a few applications that you never use.
-Like, not even opened once.
-Yet, you paid good money for access to these apps.
-How is this a good business model?
-It’s not.
-At least for you, anyway.
+Take a look at your own office productivity suite.
+Chances are, you’ve got some applications you use heavily, a couple more that you use occasionally, and at least a few you haven’t opened once.
+Yet you paid good money for access.

-This makes sense.
-After all, when a cloud provider hosts an application, they get a detailed window into how the software is being used.
-This includes data ranging from how often the application is opened, how long a session lasts, and, if tracking this metric is desired, a cloud provider could even track every click within the application they host.
+It makes sense.
+When a cloud provider hosts an application, they get to see exactly how the software is being used.
+This includes how often the application is opened, how long a session lasts, even every click within the application they host.

-If this is the case, then why not charge accordingly?
-With enterprise technology being such a highly competitive industry, it likely won’t take long before such a pay-as-you-click model becomes an option for your company’s next software purchase.
+So why not charge accordingly?
+As competitive as enterprise technology is, it won’t be long before a pay-as-you-click model becomes an option for your next software purchase.

 This is just one of the fascinating ways the cloud is streamlining business today.
 Did reading this article make you rethink how you use and pay for software?
 What metrics do you use in order to determine if a software is earning its keep?
 Share your thoughts in the comments below.